With the ever-changing mobility industry, ID verification can help to create a faster, safer, and more equal way to travel.

 Moving society by leveling the playing field

-We all want to get to our destination, but not everyone has their own personal vehicle, nor can they afford one.
-In enters shared mobility and its connections to ride sharing, car rentals, car financing and all transport services, including micro-mobility (lightweight transportation for individual use).
+In today’s modern world, we all want to get to our destination, but not everyone has their own personal vehicle, nor can they afford one.
+In enters shared mobility and its connections to ride sharing, car rentals, car financing and all transport services, including micro-mobility.

 With all these choices available at the touch of a button, through various apps and online sites, shared mobility allows everyone to get to their destinations quickly, cheaper, and in a much greener way.
 Of course, there are plenty of people who still use personal vehicles, but the shared mobility market is anything but small.
 Accounting for nearly $130-140 billion in global consumer spending in 2019, the popularity of shared mobility continues to increase and impact society, despite the obstacles the pandemic posed.